jpverkamp/blog/content/programming/2023/2023-redis-in-rust/02-echo-server.md

 ## So... weren't we doing something with Redis?

 Right.
 Redis.
-This is already getting a bit long, so for now, let's just assume we have a client that knows how to speak RESP (see {{<crosslink "Cloning Redis in Rust: RESP [Part 1]">}}).
+This is already getting a bit long, so for now, let's just assume we have a client that knows how to speak RESP (see [[Cloning Redis in Rust: RESP [Part 1]]]()).

 Take that, parse it, log the parsed version, turn it back into a string, and send it back.